kknapp3/694GroupProject/docs/index.md

 #### 4 Recipient Payment Records per Capita per State

-Let's continue with the figure 2.
-In the figure 2, we can observe that some states has more records than the others.
-But does that mean these states are more active in this program?
+Let's continue with figure 2.
+In figure 2, we observe that some states have more records than others.
+But does that mean these states were more active in this program?
 Probably not, we have guessed that it is probably because of the population.
-The present plot is the amount of money regularized by the population in each state and now we can find out that most of the states are on the same page.
-Massachusetts is actually an outlier in this visualization and we guess this is because it has more medical institutions than the other states.
+The present plot is the amount of money regularized by the population in each state and now we can find out that most of the states are relatively on the same page.
+Massachusetts is actually an outlier in this visualization and we speculate this is because it has more medical institutions than the other states.

 {% capture includeGuts %}
 {% include fig4.html %}